svn2github/nyquist/sys/win/README.txt

 external command error", the problem may be that paths are not set up properly to allow the Windows shell to find java.
 Right click on "My Computer" on the Windows desktop and select "Properties."
-Under the "Advanced" tap, press the "Environment Variables" button, and look for PATH under "System Variables."
+Under the "Advanced" tab, press the "Environment Variables" button, and look for PATH under "System Variables."
 Make sure the Java bin directory is on the path.
 If it is not, you will have to find your installation of Java and add the appropriate directory to the PATH variable,